bonitasoft/bonita-doc/md/widgets.md

  Not available for containers.
 :::

-Close to the widget name in the properties panel, several options are available in widgets actions button.
+From the properties panel header, the "Widget actions" menu provides a list of actions for the selected widget.

-* Use **view** menu option to view the code of standard widget.
-Use standard widgets as a template for a custom widget, click on **Save as**, find a name for the custom widget, and make it your own.
+* Use **view** menu option to view the code of the standard widget in the widget editor.
+  From there, you can clone this widget (to modify or extend it) by clicking on **Save as**.
+This will create a custom widget that you can modify as needed.

-* Use **edit** menu option, only on custom widget, to go to widget editor.
+* Use **edit** menu option to edit the widget in the widget editor (custom widget only).

 * Use the **switch** menu option to replace a widget by another one and keep the current configuration.